-The drive arm and shaft key is a tight press fit on the shaft and the drive bushings are a press fit in the drive arm.
+The drive pins (4) will disengage from the drive arm assembly (5).
+The drive arm assembly and shaft key (5) are a tight press fit on the shaft (6), and will remain on the shaft.
+The dyna flex joints (7) are a press fit in the drive arm.